-As the next global climate strike wave build through 2019, tens of millions - maybe more - will lay down our daily work in a global exercise of economic power to shift to a new society.
+As the second global climate strike wave built through 2019, millions of us lay down our daily work in a global exercise of economic power to shift to a new society.

 History occasionally repeats and often rhymes, but in rare moments history produces a new line of social action altogether.
 The climate strikes signal a break from the past.

 To make that break, our strategy calls us all to confront necessity.
 We must actually do the thing we say we are doing.
 We must do the thing we say must be done.
 We must strike.

 This requires greater clarity, strike discipline, formal organizational and union participation, and connection between our strike actions and and our common goals.
 We need to build strike capacity.
 To achieve that capacity, we will take the following steps: